 Soup is the quintessential winter food.
-Aside from being a complete meal in a bowl, it’s the perfect time to make use of incredible local produce.
+Aside from being a meal in a bowl, it’s the perfect time to make use of local produce.
 This pear, brie and leek soup has vegetables, fruit and cheese.
-It’s elegantly smooth, rich and luxurious.
+The combination of pears, brie and leeks is most unusual, but it’s elegantly smooth and very comforting.

 I’m a huge fan of winter soups.
 Served with home baked breads, it’s fortifying soul food.
 If you’re making this strictly vegetarian, use a good quality vegetable stock.
 It bears mentioning that chicken stock adds a better flavour to the soup, but choose the one that’s suitable for your dietary requirements.